aimms/language-reference/sparse-execution/execution-efficiency-cookbook/analyzing-and-tuning-statements.rst

 While the original formulation took several minutes to execute for a given large dataset, the reformulation only took a few seconds.

-.. rubric:: A bit of general advice

-Perhaps a modeling style which avoids the need for substitutions is best.
-The easy way is to let AIMMS identify the places in which such substitutions can be made by switching the options in the option category ``Aimms`` - ``Tuning`` -
-``Substitute Lower Dimension Expressions`` to appropriate settings.
-The disadvantage of this easy method is that some opportunities are missed as AIMMS cannot guarantee the equivalence of the formulations, and some replacements are missed.
-For instance, in the above example, AIMMS will create an identifier for both ``TRDistance(sr,st) <= MaxTRDistance(st)`` and ``TRDistance(dr,dt) <= MaxTRDistance(dt)``, even though only one suffices.
-You can avoid substitutions by keeping your expressions brief relating only a few identifiers at a time.
-This will also help to keep your model readable.

 .. _subsection:eff.tuning-stmts.nz-defval:

 Parameters with Non-Zero Defaults